eleemosynator/writeups/flare-on-6/12 - help/readme.md

 What a journey!
 This was the first forensic challenge I have ever done and I enjoyed it immensely.
-`help` is very well crafted offering seemingly impenetrable conundrums (on-the-wire encryption vs. cleatext communication in the code), hard-core kernel hackery (reflectively loading kernel drivers), malware paraphernalia (encrypted stack strings, plugin-based platforms) with a bit of cryptanalysis and some plain old password brute-guessing on the side.
+`help` is very well crafted offering seemingly impenetrable conundrums (on-the-wire encryption vs. cleartext communication in the code), hard-core kernel hackery (reflectively loading kernel drivers), malware paraphernalia (encrypted stack strings, plugin-based platforms) with a bit of cryptanalysis and some plain old password brute-guessing on the side.
 Every puzzle had multiple solutions suited to different skillsets and the whole experience was fascinating.
 Even though it wasn't the hardest